urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 |mount %landscape
 ```

-With those mounted, switch back to a normal shell.
-We'll create a folder to
+With those mounted, switch back to a normal shell in another terminal window.
-develop our app in, and then we'll copy a few files across that our app will
+We'll create a folder to develop our app in, and then we'll copy a few files
-depend on:
+across that our app will depend on:

 ```bash
 mkdir -p tally/{app,sur,mar,lib}